MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 ## Prioritize profiles
 If you assign a user or device more than one ESP profile, the profile with the highest priority takes precedence over the other profiles.
+The profile set to 1 has the highest priority.

  Intune applies profiles in the following order: